 This year's open enrollment season for military retirees to choose a dental plan under the FEDVIP program runs from Nov.
 13, 2023, through midnight EST on Dec.
 11, 2023, for coverage effective Jan.
 1, 2024.

-Retirees who are currently enrolled in a Federal Employees Dental and Vision Insurance Program (FEDVIP) plan will automatically continue enrollment into 2020.
-If you want to cancel or change your dental plan in any way, you must contact BENEFEDS during open enrollment.
+Retirees currently enrolled in a Federal Employee Dental and Vision Insurance Program (FEDVIP) plan will automatically continue their current enrollment into 2024.
+Those wishing to cancel or change their dental plans in any way must make changes to their insurance during open enrollment.

-With a wide selection of 10 different FEDVIP dental plans to choose from, how do you know which plan best fits your needs?
+With several dental carriers to choose from for 2024, how do you know which plan best fits your needs?
 Here are some factors to help you make the best choice.

 Anticipated Dental Services for the Upcoming Year

-Look for limitations, such as annual maximums or orthodontic lifetime maximums, to ensure that you are not paying out-of-pocket after you’ve reached a plan’s limit.
+Also, look for limitations such as annual maximums or orthodontic lifetime maximums, to ensure you are not paying out of pocket after you've reached a plan's limit.

 Access to Care

-Last but not least, during open enrollment, it is important to compare the monthly premium for each plan.
-Affordability is important.
-Oral health doesn’t have to be expensive.
+During open enrollment, it is important to compare the monthly premium for each plan.
+Oral health doesn't have to be expensive.
 Many insurance companies offer low-cost plans that entirely or mostly cover the costs for oral exams, cleanings, fillings and X-rays.